kapsitis/rbs-datastructures/programming/lab2-2/lab2-2.rst

      CircularList<string> stringList { "aa", "ab", "ba", "bb" };

 4. Support deep copy of a circular list using copy constructor.
+   Overload assignment operator (``=``) to do the same deep copy upon assignment.
-5. Enable appending two circular lists obtaining one circular list (the ``tail_`` of the second list  becomes the ``tail_`` of the resulting list).
+5. Overload plus operator (``+``) to concatenate two circular lists into a new circular list (the ``tail_`` of the second list  becomes the ``tail_`` of the resulting list).
 6. Enable a function that reverses the list -- rewrites it from the other end (so that the tail of the old list becomes the head of the new list and vice versa).
-7. Preserve the existing ``CircularList`` object, but remove all existing elements from it.
+7. Implement a function to remove all existing elements from the current ``CircularList`` object.
-8. Ensure that the CircularList has all memory leaks fixed, if there were any in Lab2-1.
+8. Ensure that the CircularList has all memory leaks fixed, if there are any.
+   (Use Valgrind for diagnostics, if necessary.)

 All these requirements should be tested by unit-tests.
 You will develop your own unit-tests in Catch2